This keto focaccia is delicious and satiating, and a generous square has just 3 grams of net carbs. It's also very easy to make!

 Instructions

-- Preheat your oven to 350°F. Spray the bottom of a square 8-inch baking dish with olive oil.
-Line it with a parchment square, and spray the parchment paper.
+- Preheat the oven to 350°F. Spray the bottom of a square 8-inch baking dish with olive oil.
+Line it with a parchment square, and spray the parchment paper with more oil.

 - Place the mozzarella in a medium microwave-safe bowl.
 Top it with the cream cheese cubes.
 Microwave for 30 seconds.
 Stir, and then microwave for 40 more seconds.